To make puff pastry (rough)

 350 g macaroni pasta

 400 g tin chickpeas, drained and rinsed

-2 Tbsp roughly coriander
+2 Tbs roughly chopped coriander

 Sift the flour and salt into a large bowl.
 Cut the butter into cubes, add them to the bowl and rub them in loosely.
 You need to see bits of butter.
 Make a well in the bowl and pour in about two-thirds of the cold water, mixing until you have a firm rough dough adding extra water if needed.
 Cover with cling wrap and leave to rest for 30 mins in the fridge.

-Fold the top third down to the centre, then the bottom third up and over that.
+Fold the top third down to the center, then the bottom third up and over that.
 Give the dough a quarter turn (to the left or right) and roll out again to three times the length.
 Fold as before, cover with cling wrap and chill for at least 30 mins before rolling to use.

-Fill your kettle with water and turn it on to boil.
+Preheat oven 180 degree C. Fill your kettle with water and turn it on to boil.
 Heat the olive oil in a large deep frying pan (with a lid) over low–medium heat, add both cloves of eschallot, the coriander stalks and chilli (if using) and cook for 1 minute or until the eschallot starts to turn golden.
 Pour in the wine, then increase the heat to medium–high to cook out the alcohol for 1–2 minutes.